mine Consolidation

 Is it wheelchair accessible?

-Accessibility features may vary.
-It’s advisable to consult the official website for specific information regarding wheelchair access.
+Accessibility can vary; it’s best to check the official website for specific information regarding wheelchair access.

 Can I buy tickets online?